elvenpath/CambridgeAudioAzur351R-RS232toMqtt/README.md

  - select input source
  - select audio source for input

-You can also send raw commands, if you need something else that the ones above
+You can also send raw commands, if you need something else that the ones above.

 #### MQTT payload examples